Navigate to content

 Drinking milk – raw milk, whole milk, semi-skimmed and skimmed milk containing no additives, also milk with vitamin additives.
 Milk directly intended for consumption, normally in containers of two litres or less.

-Enterprise – an enterprise consists of one or more companies (public limited company, private limited company, limited partnership, general partnership, commercial association) or branches of foreign companies or sole proprietors.
+Enterprise – an enterprise consists of one or more companies (public limited company, private limited company, limited partnership, general partnership, commercial association) or branches of foreign companies or sole proprietors

-Heat treatment – pasteurizing, sterilizing or uperizing.
+Heat treatment – pasteurisation, sterilisation or uperisation

-Low fat milk powder – milk powder with a milk fat content of more than 1.5% and less than 26% by weight of the product.
+Low fat milk powder – milk powder with a milk fat content of more than 1.5% and less than 26% by weight of the product

-Manufacture of dairy products – milk products from fresh cow milk or skimmed milk for delivery outside dairies.
+Manufacture of dairy products – milk products from fresh cow's milk or skimmed milk for delivery outside dairies.
 To avoid double counting, milk products used in Estonian dairies for the manufacture of other milk products are not taken into account.
 The volume of milk and skimmed milk used as raw material in the production of milk products is estimated based on the milk fat and protein content in the product.

-Purchase – milk purchased from Estonian agricultural producers.
-The value of purchased milk is expressed in purchase price, excl. value-added tax and transportation costs.
+Value of purchased milk – purchase price, excl. value-added tax and transportation costs

-Recombined butter – a product produced from butteroil, dry non-fat milk-material and water with a milk fat content of at least 80% but less than 90%, a water content of up to 16% and a dry non-fat milk-material content of up to 2%.
+Recombined butter – a product produced from butteroil, dry non-fat milk-material and water with a milk fat content of at least 80% but less than 90%, a water content of up to 16% and a dry non-fat milk-material content of up to 2%

-Reduced-fat butter – butter with a milk-fat content of less than 80% by weight (excl. other fats, võideks and võidel).
+Reduced-fat butter – butter with a milk-fat content of less than 80% by weight (excl. other fats, võideks and võidel)

 Rendered butter – butter with a milk fat content exceeding 85% by weight of the product.
 The term covers, in addition to rendered butter as such, a number of other similar dehydrated butters which are known generically under various names, such as 'dehydrated butter', 'anhydrous butter', 'butteroil', 'butyric fat' (milk fat) and 'concentrated butter'.

-Semi-skimmed milk – milk which has been subject to heat treatment and with fat content over 0.5% and less than 3.5%.
+Semi-skimmed milk – milk which has been subject to heat treatment and with fat content over 0.5% and less than 3.5%

-Skimmed milk – milk which has been subject to heat treatment and with fat content up to 0.5%.
+Skimmed milk – milk which has been subject to heat treatment and with fat content up to 0.5%

-Skimmed-milk powder – milk powder with a milk fat content of up to 1.5% by weight of the product.
+Skimmed-milk powder – milk powder with a milk fat content of up to 1.5% by weight of the product

-Whey butter – a product produced from whey cream or mix of whey cream and cream; with a milk fat content of at least 80% but less than 90%, a water content of up to 16% and a dry non-fat milk-material content of up to 2%.
+Whey butter – a product produced from whey cream or mix of whey cream and cream; with a milk fat content of at least 80% but less than 90%, a water content of up to 16% and a dry non-fat milk-material content of up to 2%

 Whole milk – milk which has been subject to heat treatment and with fat content naturally at least 3.5%.

-3.5.
-Statistical unit
+Statistical unit (S.3.5)

 Enterprise

-3.6.
-Statistical population
+Statistical population (S.3.6)

-First buyers of milk directly from Estonian agricultural producers and milk processing establishments approved by the Agriculture and Food Board
+First buyers of milk directly from agricultural producers and milk processing establishments approved by the Agriculture and Food Board

-3.7.
-Reference area
+Reference area (S.3.7)

 Estonia as a whole

-3.8.
-Time coverage
+Time coverage (S.3.8)

-3.9.
-Base period
+Base period (S.3.9)

 Not applicable